LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 cd BlendingToolKit
 ```

-2. You need to install the packages in both `dev-requirements.txt` (developer requirements) and `requirement.txt` (general requirements).
+2. You need to install the packages in both `requirements.dev.txt` (developer requirements) and `requirement.txt` (general requirements).
 It is recommend to have a separate environment (either using `virtualenv` or `conda`) when you are developing `BTK`.
 To install the requirements you can run:

 ```
-pip install -r dev-requirements.txt pip install -r requirements.txt
+pip install -r requirements.dev.txt pip install -r requirements.txt
 ```